 There are so many warm and tasty treats!
-I suggest a hot cocoa or Starbucks on Main Street USA or Clam Chowder in a bread bowl – these are favorites for our family on a chilly day.
+I suggest a hot cocoa or Starbucks on Main Street USA (read about how to get FREE Starbucks at Disneyland here) or Clam Chowder in a bread bowl – these are favorites for our family on a chilly day.
 Little Miss C suggests a cookie as big as your face.

 A rainy day is also a great day to splurge on Character Dining or a meal at the Blue Bayou.
 Both of these are pricier options than counter service or even other sit down restaurants, but they are really great experiences in a warm and dry environment!
 Character Dining options offer great food (sometimes buffet options) and the opportunity to meet multiple characters while you dine.
 Blue Bayou is located in New Orleans Square and guests can enjoy a moonlit meal anytime of day while watching Pirates of the Caribbean boats glide through.

 See?
 There is plenty of things to do on a rainy day at Disneyland!
 While you can easily spend an entire day at Disneyland Park on a rainy day I have to share a few of my rainy day favorites over at Disney’s California Adventure Park as well!

 The Disney Animation Building – The Disney Animation Building is a completely indoor attraction with several different fun and interactive things to do.
 Inside you will find Turtle Talk with Crush, Animation Academy, the Sorcerer’s Workshop, and in the middle of it all is the Animation Courtyard.